With good oral health and hygiene, your dental implants could last a lifetime. Here’s what you need to know.

 1- Brush your teeth

 To give yourself the best possible chance of fighting tooth decay, make sure to brush your teeth at least twice a day for 2 minutes each session.
 You can opt to brush after every meal, but it isn’t necessary.
+Pick a toothbrush that works for you and your needs as well.

 Don’t forget to floss every night.
 We know how tedious flossing can be but it is one of the most effective methods of preventing plaque build-up between your dental implants and teeth if done correctly.